vPeteWalker/midway/db/era_mssql/era_mssql.rst

    - A local user account or a domain user account with administrator privileges on the database server must be provided.
    - Windows account or the SQL login account provided must be a member of sysadmin role.
    - SQL Server instance must be running.
-   - Database files must not exist in C:\ Drive.
+   - Database files must not exist in boot drive.
    - Database must be in an online state.
    - Windows remote management (WinRM) must be enabled.

 #.
-From the dropdown, select **Databases**, then **Sources** from the lefthand menu.
+From the dropdown, select **Databases**, then **Sources** from the left-hand menu.

 #.
 Click :fa:`plus` **Register > Microsoft SQL Server > Database**.

    .. figure:: images/era8.png

 #.
 The *Register a SQL Server Database* window appears.
-In the *Database Server VM* screen, do the following in the indicated fields:
+In the *Database Server VM* screen, enter the following in the indicated fields:

    - Select **Not registered** within *Database is on a Server VM that is:*.